owl4ce/dotfiles/README.md

   <details open>
   <summary><strong>Most of .files</strong></summary>

    You can clone or download as a [archive](https://github.com/owl4ce/dotfiles/releases).
-After that put all files in the **dotfiles** folder to user's home directory.
+After that put all files in the **dotfiles** folder into user's home directory.
    > Assume you are cloning in the `~/Documents` directory for example.
 I recommend to install with **rsync**.
+So why?
    ```sh
    cd ~/Documents/ && git clone https://github.com/owl4ce/dotfiles.git
    ```